Background to the Pupil Premium

 Accountability and the Pupil Premium

-Attached is Courtney's the Pupil Premium Statement for the academic year 2016-7.
+Below is our Statement for the academic year 2020-21.
 We are very aware that some families just miss the threshold at which they are eligible for free school meals so do make sure that every child has their barriers to learning removed whenever we can, no matter whether they are 'Pupil Premium' or not.
+We review our Spending Plans at the end of each academic year based on which spending has the greatest impact on attainment and progress